The Transport Finance Law Review: Belgium

-If the judgment was rendered by a Court of Singapore, Mexico or Montenegro, then the enforceability of the judgments shall be governed by the 2005 Convention on Choice of Court Agreements,37 which provides for a swift exequatur without review on the merits, and provides for a restriction of grounds for refusal of enforceability.
+If the judgment was rendered by a court of the UK (see also 'Brexit' hereunder), Singapore, Mexico or Montenegro, then the enforceability of the judgments shall be governed by the 2005 Convention on Choice of Court Agreements of The Hague (Hague Convention)30 if within the scope thereof (exclusive jurisdiction clause), which provides for a swift exequatur without review on the merits, and provides for a restriction of grounds for refusal of enforceability.

-According to article 22, Section 1, Code IPL, a foreign judgment, which is enforceable in the country where it was rendered, shall be declared enforceable in Belgium by a Belgian Court of First Instance judging upon an ex parte application38 to that end.39
+According to Article 22, Section 1, Code IPL, a foreign judgment that is enforceable in the country where it was rendered shall be declared enforceable in Belgium by a Belgian court of first instance judging upon an ex parte application33 to that end.34

-The Court shall not review the matter on the merits40 and the court can only refuse the enforceability on restricted grounds provided for in Article 25, Section 1, Code IPL.
+The court shall not review the matter on the merits,35 and the court can only refuse the enforceability on restricted grounds provided for in Article 25, Section 1, Code IPL.

 Article 27, Code IPL provides for a simple and straightforward exequatur of non-judicial enforceable titles, such as mortgage deeds.

 There is a strong political will to improve the law to meet as closely as possible the enforcement needs of contracting businesses in general, and of the financing and transport industry in particular.
 A set of significant judicial reforms seek easier and faster litigation.
 A reform of contract and corporate law in general and of security interests seeks to favour business development and increase security.
-A new maritime code now submitted to parliament is about to modernise maritime law.
+The new Maritime Code codifies case law, settles disputed points of law and significantly modernises maritime law.

-Insolvency orders shall not preclude the creditors holding security rights and other rights in rem (mortgages, pledges, liens, etc.).48
+Insolvency orders shall not preclude creditors holding security rights and other rights in rem (mortgages, pledges, liens, etc.).38

-With the introduction of the new Title XVII on security interests Book II, Civil Code, the Belgian legislator has clearly demonstrated the will to improve financing facilities and security, and it is likely that this is only the beginning.
+With the introduction of the Pledge Act, the Belgian legislator has clearly demonstrated the will to improve financing facilities and security interests, and it is likely that this is only the beginning.

-The present legislature has adopted a significant amount of amendments to the Jud.
-C. for the purpose of speeding up proceedings.
+The current legislature has adopted a significant number of amendments to the Judicial Code for the purpose of speeding up proceedings.
 For example: